 The composition, duties, responsibilities, and authorities of each Board Committee are outlined in the Committee’s Terms of Reference included in the Bank’s Corporate Governance Framework and published on the Bank’s website as part of its commitment to transparency and equal access to information towards its shareholders.

 The day-to-day management of the Bank is conducted by the Senior Executive Management which is led by the Chief Executive Officer and who is considered relevant to ensure that the Bank has the appropriate expertise and experience for the management of its business.
 The Senior Executive Management are also members of management committees which have specific duties and responsibilities.

 The composition, duties, responsibilities, and authorities of each Management Committee are outlined in the Committee’s Terms of Reference included in the Bank’s Corporate Governance Framework.

 The Chief Executive Officer is appointed by the Board of Directors.
 He is responsible to the Board of Directors for the general and active management of the business, including overseeing the day-to-day operations of the Bank, and ensures that the resolutions of the Board of Directors and the shareholders are carried out.
 He has the right to delegate a part of his responsibilities and prerogatives to other employees or officers of the Bank.

-The External Auditors are nominated by the Audit, Risk and Compliance Committee and shall attend the Annual General Meetings.
+The External Auditors are nominated by the Audit, Risk and Compliance Committee to the Board who recommends to the General Assembly approving the appointment of the External Auditor and their fees.
+The External Auditor shall attend the General Assembly meetings.